General Information and FAQs

 // Where do I submit my entry?

 // Does it cost anything to enter the Leading Lights?

-There is a discounted $299 early bird entry fee for each entry submitted before Friday, February 21, 2020.
-After this date, all entries will cost the standard entry fee of $399.
+All entries cost the standard entry fee of $399.
 Credit card payments can be made online when entering.
 Entries will close on Friday, June 30.

 // Who judges the awards entries?